hmrc/card-payment-frontend/README.md

 # During transition

 We currently have a toggle which is limiting the flow of customers to this new service.
-After beginning a journey via pay-frontend, you can access the card-payments journey via hitting the card-fees page: http://localhost:10155/pay-by-card/card-fees
+After beginning a journey via pay-frontend and making your way to the choose-a-way-to-pay page, select card and then you can access the card-payments journey via hitting the card-fees page here: http://localhost:10155/pay-by-card/card-fees
 From here you can continue the journey as normal.